bhavik66/rn-pip/README.md

-Click on start video and then press back button in header or in nav bar, It doesn't work
+Click on start video and then press back button in header or in nav bar, It doesn't work, You will go back when you close video.